Election-Tech-Initiative/electionguard-api-python/README.md

 - 🐳🐍 [GNU Make](https://www.gnu.org/software/make/manual/make.html) is used to simplify the commands and GitHub Actions.
 This approach is recommended to simplify the command line experience.
 This is built in for MacOS and Linux.
 For Windows, setup is simpler with [Chocolatey](https://chocolatey.org/install) and installing the provided [make package](https://chocolatey.org/packages/make).
 The other Windows option is [manually installing make](http://gnuwin32.sourceforge.net/packages/make.htm).
 - 🐍 [Python 3.8](https://www.python.org/downloads/) is <ins>**required**</ins> to develop this API.
 If developer uses multiple versions of python, [pyenv](https://github.com/pyenv/pyenv) is suggested to assist version management.
-- 🐍 [pipenv](https://github.com/pypa/pipenv) is used to configure the python environment.
-Installation instructions can be found [here](https://github.com/pypa/pipenv#installation).
+- 🐍 [poetry](https://python-poetry.org/docs/) is used to configure the python environment.
+This can be installed via pip or pipx.

-_These requirements line up with [electionguard-python](https://github.com/microsoft/electionguard-python/blob/main/README.md#-requirements)._

 ## 🐳 Running with Docker